Juan de Arechederra: Inquisition and governor-general

-When Arechederra came to the Philippines, one of his initial position was to become one of the four superintendent-commissaries appointed by the Holy Office of the Inquisition to assist the Inquisition in the islands.
+When Arechederra came to the Philippines, one of his initial positions was to become one of the four superintendent-commissaries appointed by the Holy Office of the Inquisition to assist the Inquisition in the islands.
 During his time, Filipino natives or Indios were exempted from the Inquisition.
 For example, when a Spanish mestizo named Jacinta de Jesús was to be charged, Arechederra acquitted her by proposing herself as an Indio.
 In 1724, he accelerated the Inquisition charges filed against Antoine Guigue, a French missionary based in Guangdong convicted of Jansenism.
 He was later sentenced to be suspended from priestly actions and perform spiritual exercises until he appeased the Pope.

-In 1745, the Bishop of Nueva Segovia Manuel del Río died from office and Arechederra was elected to occupy this position.
+In 1745, the Bishop of Nueva Segovia Manuel del Río died in office and Arechederra was elected to occupy this position.
 By July 1745, he assumed the diocese in full capacity while waiting for the Papal Bull proclaiming him as the new bishop.
 However, Governor-General Gaspar de la Torre died in office on September 21.
 By virtue of a royal decree issued earlier on August 15, 1734, in case of death of the governor-general, the highest governing person in the Islands shall take the responsibility of running the government.
 The same day, he assumed the position of being the governor-general and president ad interim of the Real Audiencia.

-Having heard of his acceptance as the bishop-elect of Nueva Segovia and his inauguration as the new governor-general, a letter coming from Madrid presented Arechederra to the King of Spain in 1750.
+Having heard of Arechederra's acceptance as the bishop-elect of Nueva Segovia and his inauguration as the new governor-general, a letter coming from Madrid presented Arechederra to the King of Spain in 1750.
 In return the King ordered bulls recognizing Arechederra as the new Bishop of Nueva Segovia and affirming his position as the governor-general.
-However, on November 12, 1751, he died at office without having reached the bulls consecrated.
+However, on November 12, 1751, Arechederra died in office without having been consecrated.

-During his short reign as the governor-general, he alternatively ruled in his diocese in Nueva Segovia and the government in Manila.
+During his short reign as the governor-general, Arechederra alternatively ruled in his diocese in Nueva Segovia and the government in Manila.